natibek/erys/README.md

 ### SSH consideration

-If using **`Erys`** over ssh, use X11 forwarding to also get the rendered images and html.
-The two use the operating systems default image opening software and the default browser to render outputs which results in opening new windows.
+If using **`Erys`** over ssh, use X11 forwarding to get the rendered images and html.
+These two outputs use the separate windows for rendering.

 ---